 - After Aeroseal: 222.1 CFM of leakage

-When further investigation indicated that the limited airflow was due to duct leakage, the mechanical contractor on the project suggested they use aeroseal duct sealing to shore up the leaks with minimal disruption.
-Hospital concern that the aerosol-based sealant could damage sensitive equipment was eliminated when the aeroseal pros used their clean-room mitigation expertise to monitor the air quality of the space during the duct sealing process.
+Further investigation indicated duct leakage was contributing to limited/poor airflow.
+The mechanical contractor on the project suggested they use Aeroseal duct sealing to seal the leaks with minimal disruption, and the common hospital concern that the aerosol-based duct sealant could damage sensitive medical equipment was alleviated by the Aeroseal contractor using their clean-room mitigation expertise to monitor the indoor air quality (IAQ) of the space during the duct sealing process.

-It took Air Seal Solutions just a single weekend to aeroseal the two designated sections of highly inaccessible ductwork.
-In the end, 1,583.4 CFM of leakage in theses sections was reduced to just 222.1 CFM – a 86% reduction.
-During the entire process, testing showed airborne particles of sealant remained well below ISO 9001 levels.
+It took Bay Area Balancing and Cleanrooms, Inc. just a single weekend to seal the two designated sections of highly inaccessible ductwork using Aeroseal.
+In the end, an 86% leakage reduction was achieved.
+Bonus, during the entire process, testing showed airborne particles of sealant remained well below ISO 9001 levels.

-“The technology worked.
-If you have an existing mechanical system that is ten or twenty years old, you can make it like new again – give it new life – by using aeroseal technology…We are planning to convert a number of buildings into doctor suites and I can see aeroseal technology being a viable solution when it comes time to rehabilitate the existing ductwork.
-In new construction, it can be used to seal the entire duct system once it’s been installed.”
+Peter Spadia, Project Manager, John Muir Medical Center: “The [Aeroseal] technology worked.
+If you have an existing mechanical [HVAC] system that is ten or twenty years old, you can make it like new again – give it new life – by using Aeroseal technology…We are planning to convert a number of buildings into doctor suites and I can see Aeroseal technology being a viable solution when it comes time to rehabilitate the existing ductwork.
+In new construction, it can be used to seal the entire air duct system once it’s been installed.”

-“Aeroseal duct sealing allows us to easily seal leaks in existing ductwork.
+Patrick Grubb, General Contractor, Swinerton Builders: “Aeroseal duct sealing allows us to easily seal leaks in existing ductwork.
 It is particularly valuable when leaks are otherwise hard to reach – behind walls or other obstructions.
 I recommended that it be used on this project and would recommend its use for most retrofit projects where existing ductwork is being repurposed.”